Jewelry Insurance Issues

 Fake watches are big business — and spreading rapidly.
 One manufacturer of luxury watches feels like he's engaged in "a mushroom war….
 If you cut off one mushroom, there are three more the next morning."

 Huge profits drive the counterfeiting of luxury goods.
-One estimate puts the profit margin at $10 per dollar invested, about equal to profits of the illicit drug trade (and well below the profits of legitimate watch makers).
+One estimate puts the profit margin at $10 per dollar invested, about equal to profits of the illicit drug trade.

 Counterfeiting watches is a global networking business, and its products can be found at tourist resorts, internet sites, local jewelry shops, and a flea market near you.